elephantscale/es-training-new/data-science-gcp/slides/App-Engine.md

 Notes:

 ---
+## Instances

+- Provide the resources hosting your application

+- Application can run on one or multiple instances with requests distributed between the instances

+- Instance Types
+  - Dynamic: based on current needs
+  - Resident: always running

+Notes:

+---

+## Instances

+- Scaling types:
+  - Affect how instances are created
+  - Automatic
+    - Makes new dynamic instances depending on response latencies and request rate.
+  - Basic
+    - Makes dynamic instances when the app gets a request.
+Instance is shut down when app is idle.
+  - Manual
+    - Uses resident instances that run the explicitly specified number of instances

+Notes:

+---

+## Instances

+- States:
+  - Auto-scaled instances are always running
+  - Manual or basic instances can be either stopped or running

+- Startup
+  - A service instance is created by a empty HTTP GET request by the App Engine
+    - Runs a program indefinitely
+    - Initializes an instance before it receives additional traffic

+Notes:

+---

+## Instances

+- Shutdown:
+  - by manually stopping an instance
+  - deploying a new version to the service
+  - instance using too much memory
+  - application exceeded instance hours
+  - the instance moved by App Engine to another machine

+  - The App Engine typically keeps manual and basic instances continually running

+Notes:

+---

+## Python 3 Runtime Environment

+- App Dependencies
+  - Almost any python library can be deployed with the application

+  - App Engine uses pip (Python package manager) to install every library defined in requirements.txt file in app's directory

+  - These are installed upon app deployment

+Notes:

+---

+## Python 3 Runtime Environment

+- Configuration file:
+  - application configuration is specified by app.yaml file
+  - minimum specification in the configuration file is the runtime language
+- Startup
+    - runtime is started using the entrypoint field
+    - an optional entry point can be specified using web servers such as gunicorn, uwsgi and Tornado

+Notes:

+---

+## Data Storage

+- Can use Google Cloud service or another storage service.
+- Third-party databases can also be connected to an App Engine instance

+- Google Cloud Storage
+  - Cloud Firestore (NoSQL)
+  - Cloud SQL for MySQL
+  - Cloud Storage to write files, read, store static files in the runtime environment

+Notes:

+---
+## Conclusion

+- App Engine is a fully managed and hosted application service on the Google Cloud

+- There is no requirement to work with application infrastructure

+- App services will automatically scale up and down based on load

+- Most popular language runtimes are supported such as Python

+- Can connect to different data storage structures including Cloud SQL

+Notes:

+---

 ## Review and Q&A

 <img src="../../assets/images/icons/q-and-a-1.png" style="width:20%;float:right;" /><!-- {"left" : 8.24, "top" : 1.21, "height" : 1.28, "width" : 1.73} -->